shea-parkes/emacs-config/README.md

 Follow the standard instructions for installing Spacemacs (just clone it into `~/.emacs.d`).
 Then clone this repo into `~/.spacemacs.d`.

+#### Console/Terminal Mode

+It's possible to launch emacs from a terminal and have it stay in the terminal with `emacs -nw`.
+On windows, it's not really feasible to get all the fancy UTF-8 characters to work in `cmd.exe` however.
+This configuration largely disables them when it detects it is running in terminal mode.

+Additionally, `zenburn.reg` is provided to give a more pleasing color palette to the `cmd.exe` windows if you like (I modified it slightly from stock ZenBurn to work better with emacs in the terminal).
+Lastly, to use `Source Code Pro` in `cmd.exe` requires some additional light registry editing.

 #### Windows Explorer Context Menu Integration

 I largely followed the breadcrumbs in these links: